rachelruijiayang/ns-group/README.md

 - ``openssl x509 -pubkey -noout < client.crt > clientpubkey.pem``: Extracts the client's public key from the certificate.
 Necessary for PyCrypto
 - ``rm *.csr``: Removes the now-unnecessary certificate request.

+Note: The commands above do not set up a password for encrypting the RSA keys.

 Reference: https://devcenter.heroku.com/articles/ssl-certificate-self

 ### Environment Setting